BhallaLab/FindSim/README.md

 The FindSim project maps models of neural and cellular signaling to experimental protocols and readouts.
 It runs the experiment on the model, and provides a score that reports how closely the two match.
+FindSim Experiments is moved from TSV file format to Json format
 # LICENSE
 This file and the files in this repository are licensed under GPL v3 or later.